Waikkala/waikkala-front-end/README.md

 - **Responsive Design**: Mobile-first approach with seamless tablet and desktop experiences
 - **Modern Stack**: Built with React, Vite, and Tailwind CSS
-- **Component-Based Architecture**: Organized using Atomic Design principles
+- **Component-Based Architecture**: Organized into base, composite, and container components
 - **Type-Safe**: PropTypes validation for all components
 - **Code Quality**: ESLint + Prettier for consistent, clean code
 - **Performance Optimized**: Fast loading with Vite's HMR